 The mission of the LUESD Health Services Department is to provide holistic health related services to all students in order to improve student attendance, minimize health related barriers to learning, and to provide the link between health and education through collaboration with students, staff, families, and the community.

-The Health Services Team is comprised of 2 credentialed School Nurses who have their Registered Nurse license and 8 Licensed Vocational Nurses.
+The Health Services Team is comprised of 2 School Nurses (RNs) and 8 Site Nurses (LVNs)

 Stephanie Martin, RN, BSN, PHN

 Jeanette Clodfelter, RN, BSN, PHN

 Madison Novoa, LVN

 Meadow Lane Elementary